The first and last writings

 Amazingly, seven out of the fourteen Biblical books Paul wrote were produced in less than three years (early spring of 61 to 63 A.D.)!
 In this period, he composed the books of Hebrews, Ephesians, Philippians, Colossians, Philemon, 1Timothy and Titus.
 This staggering output, in such a short time, contributed 26% of all New Testament books.

-The many identities of Paul
+His many identities

 The Apostle Paul is an amazing individual!
 His zeal to preach the gospel despite hardships, rejection and physical abuse (beaten three times and whipped severely five times, 2Corinthians 11:23 - 28) is both astonishing and inspiring.
 What few people realize, however, is how willing he was to use a variety of identities in order to advance his goals.